james-r-barrett/james-r-barrett.github.io/_pages/about.md

 My main interest is in characterising pyrenoid components and their evolution with a view to understanding how they can be used to guide synthetic biology engineering approaches in plants.

 ## Funding
 I am currently funded by the Carbon Technology Research Foundation (CTRF) as part of a collaborative project with the University of Princeton and University of Edinburgh.
+We aim to build on a recent discovery of a promiscuous pyrenoid linker protein from _Chlorella sorokiniana_ to develop a "_Universal strategy for pyrenoid-based CO2- concentrating mechanism engineering to enhance CO2 capture in plants and algae._"

 <img src="https://james-r-barrett.github.io/images/CTRF-Logo-Black-Text.svg" alt="drawing" width="200"/>